-In 1978, Congress expanded the Civil Rights Act of 1964 to include the Pregnancy Discrimination Act.
+In 1978, Congress expanded the Civil Rights Act of 1964 to include the Pregnancy Discrimination Act (PDA).
 This expansion was a response to two unfavorable Supreme Court rulings in the 1960s.
 Now, our attorneys continue this fight for the rights of pregnant workers.
-If you are experiencing signs of pregnancy discrimination at work, then a Los Angeles pregnancy discrimination lawyer will help you review your options during a free consultation.
+If you are experiencing signs of pregnancy discrimination in the workplace, then a Los Angeles pregnancy discrimination lawyer will help you review your options during a free consultation.

 What Does the Pregnancy Discrimination Act Cover?